Central-edge asymmetry as a probe of Higgs-top coupling in $t\bar{t}h$ production at LHC: Abstract

 \section{Abstract}

 The Higgs-top coupling plays a central role in the hierarchy problem and the vacuum stability of the Standard Model (SM).
-We study the CP violating Higgs-top couplings in dileptonic channel of $t\bar{t}h(\to b\bar{b})$ production at the LHC.
-We find that the CP violating interactions can affect the distribution of the rapidity difference of two leptons from the top decays ($\Delta y_{\ell^+\ell^-}$) as a result of the presence of the top quark charge asymmetric term.
-Such an observable is frame-independent and has a good discrimination power of the CP violating couplings even in boosted regime.
-Then, we define a central-edge asymmetry $A_{CE}$ to numerically distinguish the CP violating Higgs-top couplings, which can reach -40.3\%, -26.6\% and -9.5\% for CP phase $\xi=0,\pi/4,\pi/2$, respectively.
-Besides, we perform the binned-$\chi^2$ analysis of $\Delta y_{\ell^+\ell^-}$ distribution and find that the scalar and pseudo-scalar interactions can be distinguished at 95\% C.L. level at 14 TeV HL-LHC.
+We propose a central-edge asymmetry ($A_{CE}$) to probe the CP violating Higgs-top coupling in dileptonic channel of $t\bar{t}h(\to b\bar{b})$ production at the LHC.
+We demonstrate that the CP-violating Higgs-top coupling can affect the central-edge asymmetry through distorting $\Delta y_{\ell^+\ell^-}$ distribution because of the contribution of new top charge asymmetric term.
+Since $\Delta y_{\ell^+\ell^-}$ distribution is frame-independent and has a good discrimination even in boosted regime, we use the jet substructure technique to enhance the observability of the dileptonic channel of $t\bar{t}h$ production.
+We find that (1) the significance of dileptonic channel of $t\bar{t}h$ production can reach $5\sigma$ for CP phase $\xi=0,\pi/4,\pi/2$ when the luminosity ${\cal L}=795,993,1276$ fb$^{-1}$ at 14 TeV LHC.
+(2) the central-edge asymmetry $A_{CE}$ show a good discrimination power of CP phase of $t\bar{t}h$ interaction, which are -40.26\%, -26.60\%, -9.47\% for $\xi=0$, $\pi/4$, $ \pi/2$ respectively and are hardly affected by the event selections.
+Besides, by performing the binned-$\chi^2$ analysis of $\Delta y_{\ell^+\ell^-}$ distribution, we find that the scalar and pseudo-scalar interactions can be distinguished at 95\% C.L. level at 14 TeV HL-LHC.